 SAT vs. ACT, what are the main differences?

-Both tests are offered nationally 7 times a year:
+Both tests are offered nationally seven times a year:

-• SAT: August, October, November, December, March, May, and June, with school day administrations in the fall and spring for participating schools
+- SAT: August, October, November, December, March, May, and June

 Do colleges prefer one entrance exam over the other?

-You can find study books with practice tests and online test prep resources available for both the ACT and SAT—some resources are free.
-You can also partner with a coach or tutor, or take test prep classes to help maximize your success with whichever of these entrance exams you decide to take.
+You can find study books with practice tests and online test prep resources—some are free.
+You can also partner with a coach or tutor, or take test prep classes to help maximize your success with whichever of these entrance exams you choose.
 Get a head start with these resources:

 Practice exams